ngryman/ribs/README.md

 Some [client-side patterns] already exist along with [build tasks] in order to **produce**, **optimize**, **manage** and **pick** the right image for the right screen size.

-This have several pitfalls.
+But they have several pitfalls.
 The biggest one is that you often **load more that you are going to show**, wasting bandwidth, load time, device memory and CPU.

-In the wild, this is not as much used as it should be.
+In the wild, this is not used as much as it should be.
 AFAIK this is probably because it asks a certain amount of time to choose and implement a solution.
 It often involves too much tools and management in the process.
 The fact is, developers don't take enough time for this and tend to neglect this part of a modern Web application.

 I believe in the *on-the-fly* way of thinking that the Web can offer.
-So, just ask the image you want, and you will receive it already processed, end of story.
+So, you just ask the image you want, and you receive it already processed, end of story.
 This also guaranties that you:

 - do not **load more than your are going to show**.